Waffen-SS: Criminality

 The linking of the SS-VT with the SS-Totenkopfverbände (SS-TV) in 1938 raised important questions about Waffen-SS criminality, since the SS-TV were already responsible for the imprisonment, torture, and murder of Jews and other political opponents through providing the personnel for manning the concentration camps.
 Their leader, Theodor Eicke, who was the commandant of Dachau, inspector of the camps, and murderer of Ernst Röhm, later became the commander of the 3rd SS Totenkopf Division.
 With the invasion of Poland, the Totenkopfverbände troops were called on to carry out so-called "police and security measures" in rear areas.
 What these measures entailed is demonstrated by the record of SS Totenkopf Standarte Brandenburg.
 It arrived in Włocławek on 22 September 1939 and embarked on a four-day "Jewish action" that included the burning of synagogues and the execution en masse of the leaders of the Jewish community.
 On 29 September the Standarte travelled to Bydgoszcz to conduct an "intelligentsia action".
 Approximately 800 Polish civilians and what the Sicherheitsdienst (SD) termed "potential resistance leaders" were killed.
 Later the formation became the 3rd SS Panzer Division Totenkopf, but from the start they were among the first executors of a policy of systematic extermination.

 Waffen-SS formations were found guilty of war crimes, especially in the opening and closing phases of the war.
 In addition to documented atrocities, Waffen-SS units assisted in rounding up Eastern European Jews for deportation and utilised scorched earth tactics during rear security operations.
 Some Waffen-SS personnel convalesced at concentration camps, from which they were drawn, by serving guard duties.
 Other members of the Waffen-SS were more directly involved in genocide.

 The end of the war saw a number of war crime trials, including the Malmedy massacre trial.
 The counts of indictment related to the massacre of more than 300 American prisoners in the vicinity of Malmedy, between 16 December 1944 and 13 January 1945, and the massacre of 100 Belgian civilians mainly in the vicinity of Stavelot.

 During the Nuremberg Trials, the Waffen-SS was declared a criminal organisation for its major involvement in war crimes and for being an "integral part" of the SS.
 An exception was made for conscripts who were not given a choice in joining the ranks, and had not committed "such crimes".
 They were determined to be exempt.

+In 2016, the Polish parliament classified the crimes of the 14th Grenadier Division's soldiers against the Polish population as genocide.

 Post-war

+In the Federal Republic of Germany, the dissemination of propaganda material and the use of SS symbols are a crime and punishable by Sections 86 and 86a of the German Criminal Code.